KhronosGroup/Vulkan-Samples/samples/extensions/mesh_shader_culling/README.md

 ## Per-primitive culling

-This sample uses a simple cull functionality from the mesh shader.
+This sample uses a simple per-primitive cull functionality from the mesh shader.
 The intention in mesh shading is to only generate geometry that is relevant to the scene.
-Thus, the correct method of culling is to decide via a condition if a meshlet should be generated or not.

 In this sample, a circular visual zone is centered at the origin, with an adjustable radius, controlled by the gui.
-When a meshlet moves out of the visual zone, its generation process will be skipped.
+When a primitive moves out of the visual zone, its generation process will be skipped.

 ```glsl
 // the actual position of each meshlet: